 Check out more info here

-Another adventure I really hope we have time for is the Kauai Backcountry Adventure Tubing Tour.
+Another adventure we loved is the Kauai Backcountry Adventure Tubing Tour.
 This looks absolutely amazing and is available for children 5+.
 The tour starts in a 4wd vehicle that takes you to the launch site.
 There you grab a tube and a headlamp and hop in the gently flowing waters.
 You will witness Kauai’s spectacular, historical engineering feats as you float down the open canals, through several amazing tunnels and flumes engineered and hand dug circa 1870.
 Pretty awesome right?

 Book a tour here